gridbugs/climate/README.md

 If the parameterized argument appears in a non-final position within the sequence then the remainder of the sequence is treated as its parameter, such as in `make -dj4` which is also equivalent to `make -d -j 4`.

+### Manpages

+To generate a manpage for a command, run the command with the hidden flag `--manpage`.
+This command will print the manpage in the troff format to stdout.
+To render the manpage during development, pipe the output to `man -l -`.
+E.g.
+`dune exec myprog.exe -- --manpage | man -l -`.